-MUS 108 Musical Theater Performance 1 credit Level I Prerequisites: Consent required O lecture, O lab, O clinical, 30 other, 30 total contact hours
+MUS 108 Musical Theater Performance

+Level I Prerequisites: Consent required 0 lecture, 30 lab, 0 clinical, 30 other, 60 total contact hours

 This course provides the experience of participating in a production of a musical or musical revue.
 Students learn the basic vocal, acting and dance fundamentals necessary to learning their music, staging and choreography.
 Students receive experience in working with costumes, sets, lighting, props and sound in support of their performance.
 Students must audition for this course.
 The course can be repeated once for a total of 2 credits.
 This was previously MUS 208.